 - Use this guide to get more familiar with the apps listed here

-There are 12 apps total that come with every plan of Google Suite.
+There are 12 apps total that come with every plan of Google Workspace.

 If you are struggling with any areas of project management, don’t you think it’s time to refine how you approach project management?
-G Suite will transform each area of PM and revitalize team communication, collaboration, and project efficiency virtually overnight.
+Google Workspace will transform each area of PM and revitalize team communication, collaboration, and project efficiency virtually overnight.